 Diabetes is a threat to your cardiovascular health partly because the extra glucose in your blood can injure your blood vessels.
 When your blood vessels are damaged, blood flow to the heart and brain can be disrupted.
 This raises the risk of a heart attack or stroke.

-The right statin for you will partly depend on your LDL level.
+The right statin for you will depend on your LDL level and risk factors for heart disease.
 If your cholesterol is only slightly elevated above what your doctor thinks is a good target for you, a less potent statin might be what you need.
-Pravastatin (Pravachol) and lovastatin (Altoprev, Mevacor) are good lower potency options.
+Pravastatin (Pravachol) and lovastatin (Altoprev) are good lower-potency options.

-If you need to combat high cholesterol more aggressively, your doctor may prescribe rosuvastatin (Crestor), which is the most powerful statin.
-Atorvastatin (Lipitor) and simvastatin (Zocor) have moderate potency.
+If you need to combat high cholesterol more aggressively, your doctor may prescribe rosuvastatin (Crestor), which is the most powerful statin, or atorvastatin (Lipitor) at higher doses.
+Atorvastatin at lower to moderate doses and simvastatin (Zocor) have moderate potency.

 Your ability to tolerate a particular statin is also an important consideration.
 Your doctor may start you on a strong statin and switch the type of statin or lower your dosage, if needed.
 Some doctors, however, choose to start with the mildest option and work their way up if a patient’s cholesterol numbers don’t come down enough.

 For people who have diabetes or who are at a higher risk of developing diabetes, there’s another statin side effect that may be of greater concern.
-The Food and Drug Administration (FDA) reports that statin use can lead to a slight increase in blood sugar levels.
-This may be a concern for a person with diabetes or someone who is at increased risk of developing diabetes.
+Some studies have shown that statin use can lead to a slight increase in blood sugar levels.
+This may be a concern for a person with diabetes or someone who’s at increased risk of developing diabetes.

 Talk with your doctor